Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 You may also fax it to (801) 530-6438, but you must include a “Fax Cover Letter.”

-You must also include a Certificate of Existence or Good Standing from your home state with both paper and online filings.
+You must also include a Certificate of Good Standing from your home state with both paper and online filings.
 This certificate cannot be more than 90 days old.

 After your form is in and your fee is paid, sit back, take a deep breath, and pat yourself on the back.
 Your LLC is on its way to foreign qualification and you’re embarking on another chapter in the life of your business.